amoreX/ai-stuff/README.md

 - Ensure the Ollama API is running and accessible at the specified URL.
 - The program only executes commands in the context of the specified directory.
+- The chat history is stored persistently in `history.json` and can be reviewed or cleared as needed.

 ## License